remogatto/Go-PerfEvents/README.md

-A basic and incomplete Go interface to performance events which are available in recent Linux kernels.
+A basic Go interface to performance events which are available in recent Linux kernels.
+A dummy implementation is provided for non-Linux OSes (FreeBSD, OS X, Windows).

 Installation:
   go get github.com/0xe2-0x9a-0x9b/Go-PerfEvents